 The following artists will perform:

-Jan.
-7, 2018 (snow date: 1/14): The Don Roy Ensemble: Don Roy is a champion fiddler with depth in many styles of fiddling; his wife, Cindy, is well known for her step dancing piano accompaniment.
+Sunday, January 14, 2018, 2PM – (snow date Jan.
+14) – The Don Roy Ensemble.
+Don Roy is a champion fiddler with depth in many styles of fiddling; his wife, Cindy, is well known for her step dancing piano accompaniment.
 The Roys’ musical passion lies with the French-Canadian tradition, followed closely by Celtic music.
 Their ensemble will keep your toes tapping!

-Feb.
-11 (snow date: 2/25): Augusta Symphony Orchestra Ensembles: In a new venture, two ensembles of ASO instrumentalists will present a series of classical pieces.
-Both they and we are excited to feature this latest ASO innovation on the Jewett Hall stage.
+Sunday, February 11, 2018, 2PM – (snow date Feb.
+25) – Augusta Symphony Orchestra Ensembles.
+In a new venture, two ensembles of ASO instrumentalists will present a series of classical pieces.
+Concerts at Jewett and ASO are excited to feature this latest ASO innovation on the Jewett Hall stage.

-March 11 (snow date: 3/18): Maine-ly Harmony and Back Bay Four: These two a cappella groups were very well received when we featured them in 2015, and are returning with even more performances and awards to their credit – a feel-good afternoon of skilled harmony and opportunities to sing along with over thirty talented vocalists!
+Sunday, March 11, 2018, 2PM – (snow date Mar.
+18) – Maine-ly Harmony and Back Bay Four.
+These two a cappella groups were very well received when we featured them in 2015, and are returning with even more performances and awards to their credit – a feel-good afternoon of skilled harmony and opportunities to sing along with over thirty talented vocalists!

-April 8: State Street Traditional Jazz Band: The second of our jazz offerings features traditional New Orleans jazz.
+Sunday, April 8, 2018, 2PM – State Street Traditional Jazz Band.
+The second of our jazz offerings features traditional New Orleans jazz.
 Led by their founder, John Page, every member of this band has a passion to play and preserve traditional New Orleans jazz by capturing the original “Preservation Hall Jazz Band” era of music – a lively afternoon!

-May 20: Chiharu Naruse: A classical pianist, Chihara holds master’s degrees in Music Performance and Music Instruction from the Hochschule für Musik Hanns Eisler in Berlin; she has toured in France and won the silver prize in the Hyogo Piano Competition in Japan.
+Sunday, May 20, 2018, 2PM – Chiharu Naruse.
+A classical pianist, Chiharu holds master’s degrees in Music Performance and Music Instruction from the Hochschule für Musik Hanns Eisler in Berlin.
+She has toured in France and won the silver prize in the Hyogo Piano Competition in Japan.
 She is currently on the Applied Music Faculty (Classical Piano) at Bates College.